RamXX/cfjump/README.md

 - [kubectl](https://kubernetes.io/docs/user-guide/prereqs/) Kubernetes CLI.
 Useful for [Kubo](https://pivotal.io/kubo).

 ## Running
-First, make sure you can run instances as a regular unprivileged user.
-This container will create an internal user with uid and gid of 1000, same as the default in Ubuntu, which makes easier to share folders with the host.
+Cfjump runs instances as a regular unprivileged user.
+This container will create an internal user with uid and gid of 9024, so you will need to provide your `sudo` password to create a directory with this uid that can be mounted in the container.

-Step 1: `cp cfj /usr/local/bin`
+Step 1: `sudo cp cfj /usr/local/bin`

 The included `cfj` script make the operation of virtual jumpboxes easy.
 Copy it to a directory in your $PATH and use it to interact with the virtual jumpboxes.
 The operation is: